whacked/cow/tools for remembering code projects.md

 These days, many frameworks have scaffolding commands, like `npx create-next-app my-nuxt-app`, `lein new app my-boot-app`, `rails new my-sinatra-app`, that generate a runnable project skeleton.
 They also generate README files, but don't record _how_ the project was created (try `lein new luminus my-project +aleph +http-kit +h2 +sqlite +shadow-cljs +war +auth`).
 So the first thing I do is record the command somewhere.
 When revisiting a shelved project, the underlying framework versions and template commands may have changed, so it is important to record how the world appeared out of nowhere.

 It's also sensible to add the genesis command into a git commit, but sometimes I am so clever and write something like `initial commit`.
-Sometimes I make modifications before commiting, maybe because I'm following a guide, I cloned a sample repo, or because the generator creates junk I don't want in the commit: multi-platform scripts, unusued database seed files, sample files with 🎉 emojis congratulating me in understanding instructions (everything is so complicated now, it's important to reward every step).
+Sometimes I make modifications before committing, maybe because I'm following a guide, I cloned a sample repo, or because the generator creates junk I don't want in the commit: multi-platform scripts, unused database seed files, sample files with 🎉 emojis congratulating me in understanding instructions (everything is so complicated now, it's important to reward every step).
 If I forgot to commit the genesis command, I'd want to stuff it in a README or another text file.

 Still here?
 Prize! 🎉🎉🎉